Calathea lancifolia (Goeppertia insignis) Indoor Care, Propagation and Common Problems

 Temperature and Humidity

-Rattlesnake Calathea prefers average warmth with a minimum of 150C and a maximum of 260C.
+Rattlesnake Calathea prefers average warmth of 15-260C.
 At temperatures below this range, the plant stops growing while temperatures above this range may cause the plant to die.
+Keep it away from drafts as they cause sudden changes in temperature which the plant cannot tolerate and may cause it to die.

-Rattlesnake Plant requires high humidity (50% to 80%) inorder to thrive.
+Rattlesnake Plant requires high humidity of 60% to 80% to thrive.
 Low humidity causes the plant to develop brown leaf tips and edges.
 Use a hygrometer to monitor the humidity for the optimum growth of your plant.
+To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 Keep the leaves clean by damp-wiping with a soft cloth to get rid of dust as well as discourage pests and diseases.
+Ensure that there is good air circulation to minimize fungal infestations.

 Fertilizer

+Feed Rattlesnake Calathea with a balanced, liquid fertilizer monthly through out the growing season for a lush growth.
 Withhold feeding during the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.

 Once in a while, flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.